HarshNarayanJha/pokemon-mnist/README.md

 ## What can we do now

-A lot of things, like improving the model, adding more (and relavent) layers, and fine tuning certain parameters.
+A lot of things, like improving the model, adding more (and relevant) layers, and fine tuning certain parameters.
 I will keep updating the README as I update the model.

 ## Demo